 - Wild Card 1: was another fabric book made through participation in an online Challenge, the 100 Day Stitch Book 2025.
 This stitch sampler book was the impetus for the UFO 1 project, which used the same bookbinding technique. (finish #5, book #2)

 - Yarn: I made a vow to myself that this year’s yarn project was going to be a stash-buster.
-I succeeded in using only yarn from a stop-and-swap, an impulse yarn purchase from several years ago, and yarns from my stash.
+I succeeded in using only yarn from a shop-and-swap, an impulse yarn purchase from several years ago, and yarns from my stash.
 The Taos wrap (crochet) was a brilliant success and I love the finished piece. (finish #9)

 - Wild Card 2: was another junk journal from participation in the Junk Journal July Challenge, an online challenge.
 This was my 5th junk journal.
 I enjoy making and working in handmade junk journals and I know I’ll be making more. (finish #8, book #4)